Tailors' Hall: Early history

 The Corporation of Tailors, Tailors' Guild or Guild of Merchant Tailors historically claimed to be the oldest guild in Dublin, chartered in 1207 by King John, Lord of Ireland, although the oldest charter physically traced dates to 1418, as granted by King Henry V. A second charter, of 1419, elaborated the powers of what was formally the Fraternity of St John the Baptist; these powers included a right to search out clothes being made for sale by anyone not a member of the guild.
 The Tailors' Hall of Dublin, then located in Winetavern Street, is first mentioned in records in 1539; it was succeeded by a new hall on land belonging to the guild on one side of Back Lane, built in 1583 and 1584.

 The foundation of the current building, across Back Lane from the previous hall, was laid in 1703.
 The site had previously held a Jesuit chapel and college, later annexed to Trinity College Dublin and then again a Mass-house; remnants of this earlier building may be embedded in the current building.
 The hall was built by contractors Wolfinton and Taylor, with their overseer (a Mr Mills) and team of craftsmen.
 It was completed in 1707.
 It was described as having, on one side of the entrance, a principal room of 45 by 21 ft, with a gallery, a throne for the Guild Master, and paintings of Dean Swift, a St Homohon and two past kings.
 On the other side of the entrance was a smaller meeting room, and there was a stairs from basement to attics.

+The main Georgian doorcase to the building off back lane was added around 1770-71 along with a bust of George III.